 All inventions, plant varieties, designs, trade secrets and related Know-how developed by a student during the period that he/she studies at SU and that relate to the field of specialisation in which the student studies at SU, shall be deemed (i) to have emanated from SU's publicly financed R&D, unless the student can demonstrate that such IP arose pursuant to privately funded R&D contracted for by SU and conducted on a Full Cost basis; and (ii) to have been developed in the execution of his/her duties for SU, unless the student can prove the contrary on the basis of an agreement, logbook or suchlike evidential material.
-Any such invention, plant variety, design, trade secret and related Know-how that is disclosed within 12 months of his/her leaving SU shall also be deemed to have emanated from SU's publicly financed R&D and to have been developed in the course and scope of his/her studies at SU, unless the student can prove the contrary on the basis of an agreement on the basis of an agreement of his/her course and scope of his/her studies at SU, unless the student can prove the contrary on the basis of an agreement.
+Any such invention, plant variety, design, trade secret and related Know-how that is disclosed within 12 months of his/her leaving SU shall also be deemed to have emanated from SU's publicly financed R&D and to have been developed in the course and scope of his/her studies at SU, unless the student can prove the contrary on the basis of an agreement, logbook or suchlike evidential material.

-4.1.2 OUTSIDE ORGANISATIONS THAT PROVIDE BURSARIES
+3.2.4 OUTSIDE ORGANISATIONS THAT PROVIDE BURSARIES